rixx/books.rixx.de/src/reviews/jose-saramago/blindness.md

   date_read:
   - 2014-03-01
   rating: 4
+related_books:
+- book: albert-camus/the-plague
+  text: Due to the similar theme and feeling, The Plague is the obvious choice for related book.
 ---

 Blindness felt really strong – the general vibe of the book is still easy to recall for me years later.
 The epidemic blindness that befalls everybdoy in contact with a victim is terrifying, but the terror isn't overdone.
 It's humanized, low-key, loving even.
 I'm glad I read this book.

-## Further Reading

-A book that's often paired due to a similar theme and feeling is [The Plague](https://books.rixx.de/reviews/2010/the-plague) – though I prefer Blindness, to be honest.